Lyndeno/Lyndeno.github.io/_posts/2020-10-29-setting-up-external-monitor-brightness.md

 ## Background

-Kernel 5.9 added improved I2C support to Navi 10 cards, which include the Radeon RX 5600XT.
+Kernel 5.9 added improved I2C support to Navi 10 cards[^kernel_footnote], which include the Radeon RX 5600XT.
 Using I2C in combination with [ddcutil](https://www.archlinux.org/packages/community/x86_64/ddcutil/) can allow us to control an external monitors brightness using commands.

 ## Using ddcutil